WordPress database error: [Disk full (/tmp/#sql_199273_7.MAI); waiting for someone to free some space... (errno: 28 "No space left on device")]

 Remember, each home is different.
 When you arrive, gently ask the house rules to avoid any misunderstandings.

 Although they will tell you to make yourself at home, there might be things that may offend them.
-That’s why it is best to ask the general policies and rules.
+That's why asking about the general policies and rules is best.

 Your hosts are not there to serve you.
-Lend a hand when it is necessary.
+Lose a hand when necessary.
 Are they preparing a delicious meal?
 Ask if they need a hand.

 Does somebody need to take a laundry run?
 Offer your help to accomplish the task.
 Does their dog need a stroll to take a dump?
 Volunteer and take their fur pet for a walk

 Whatever the task– it might be pet care, dish wash, or laundry, let the host know you are happy to help.
-They might be shy or trying to be polite on the first or second time you lend your hand, but eventually, they will give off some of their chores.
+They might be shy or try to be polite the first or second time you lend your hand, but eventually, they will give off some of their chores.

 Respect personal space